anshumanbh/vault-gcp/examples/vault-on-gce/README.md

 ### NOTE: Terraform.tfstate contains sensitive information

 ---------------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------------
-After a few minutes, the Vault instance will be ready.
+After Terraform does its job, the Vault instance will be ready to go.

-## SSH Into Vault Instnace
+## SSH Into Vault Instance

-Use SSH to connect to the Vault instance:
+Use SSH to connect to the Vault instance (from GCLOUD Cloud Shell):

 ```
 gcloud compute ssh $(gcloud compute instances list --limit=1 --filter=name~vault- --uri) -- sudo bash